anorman728/Phlute/README.md

 The `content` element is optional and contains PHP within CDATA tags.
 (This is similar to how an RSS feed would contain HTML within CDATA tags.)
 (This is also why there's a modeline towards the beginning of the example file-- I modified the xml syntax highlighter for Vim to highlight the inside of CDATA as PHP.

 `<?`, `<?php`, and `?>` at the beginning and end of the CDATA content is ignored.
 Everything within this is dumped into the file contents in the output.
 If there is no `content` tag, then the content of the function just contains a `// Todo.` comment.

+Visibility for methods works exactly like properties-- It defaults to private, but can be made public or protected by making them children of a `public` or `protected` element.
+(For methods, I generally like to use that for all of them.)